Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-workspace-service.md

 	***MEM to MEM: Reminder to re-watch the demo.
 What's the best way to say what's happening?***

 	***MEM: How do they connect to the workspace service after the install phase?
-Or do they go back to step 2 on the UI?***
+Or do they go back to step 2 on the UI?
+UPDATE: they just log in to the workspace service UI with GitHub or GitLab.***

 	***MEM: What about users who don't use the workspace service UI at all?
 Maybe not relevant in this topic, as an admin types do the install.
 But I want to understand better how non-admins get the API key other then the admin giving it to them (do they just use the same for a while--project stays active, and don't reconnect to the workspace service themselves?).
-Maybe that should be explained here.***
+Maybe that should be explained here.
+UPDATE: they just log in to the workspace service UI and copy their key***